 Assistant Director

-Mrs. Lipe joined Duke State Relations as the Communications and Outreach Coordinator in July 2019 and was promoted to Assistant Director in March 2022.
-Prior to joining Duke, she worked as a Legislative Assistant at the North Carolina General Assembly for a Senior House Appropriations Chairman.
-Before working at the General Assembly, Mrs. Lipe participated in a year-long public policy fellowship program at the UNC System Office under President Margaret Spellings, former U.S. Secretary of Education.
+Prior to joining Duke, Lipe worked as a Legislative Assistant at the North Carolina General Assembly for a Senior House Appropriations Chairman.
+Before her time at the General Assembly, she participated in a public policy fellowship program at the UNC System Office.

 Duke in North Carolina